jweiland-net/weather2/Documentation/AdministratorManual/Configuration/Index.rst

 #.
 Go to the scheduler module.
 #.
 Add a new task and select :code:`Get weather alerts from Deutscher Wetterdienst`.
 #.
 You should set recurring as type and e.g. 3600 as frequency to get each hour the latest alerts.
 #.
 Now you can search for your regions.
 Please make sure you added the warn cell records (cities/locations) or got them from Deutscher Wetterdienst.
 Don´t know?
-Take a look into `Get warn cells from Deutscher Wetterdienst`_ and/or `Create warn cells manually`_.
+Take a look into :ref:`Get warn cells from Deutscher Wetterdienst<get-warn-cells-from-deutscher-wetterdienst>` and/or :ref:`Create warn cells manually<create-warn-cells-manually>`.
 #.
 You can add multiple cities to your selection.

-    ..  figure:: ../Images/WeatherAlert/WeatherAlertSchedulerSelectedCities.jpg
+    ..  figure:: ../../Images/WeatherAlert/WeatherAlertSchedulerSelectedCities.jpg
         :width: 350px
         :alt: List of selected cities (warn cell records)

 #.
 If you have a record storage page you can select it additionally.
 This can be useful for `Multi plugin use`_.
 Otherwise the records will be saved on root page.

-    ..  figure:: ../Images/WeatherAlert/WeatherAlertSchedulerStoragePage.jpeg
+    ..  figure:: ../../Images/WeatherAlert/WeatherAlertSchedulerStoragePage.jpeg
         :width: 350px
         :alt: Record storage page